Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

 ### Exploring the full distributed trace

-We could also understand which product in shopizer is making calls to `call-lambda` by analyzing the full distributed trace.
+We could also understand which product in shopizer is making calls to `callLambda` by analyzing the full distributed trace.

 1. Click on the button `Show full trace` at the top of the screen
 1. You will be presented with the full distributed trace
-1. You will then observe that the transaction making calls to `call-lambda` is from the `vintage-laptop-bag`
+1. You will then observe that the transaction making calls to `callLambda` is from the `vintage-laptop-bag`

 ![Lambda services](../../assets/images/05_trace_ingest_otelcollector-fulltrace.gif)

-One key meta data to take note of in the `request header` - it is the `Trace ID`.
+Please take note of the ***Trace ID*** meta data inside the `request header`.

 ![TraceID](../../assets/images/05_trace_ingest_otelcollector-traceid1.png)